 Participants

+Our sample size was based on the amount of money we had available to pay participants.
 One hundred and ten participants (28 men, 81 women, and 1 trans/non-binary person) who identified as Hispanic or Latino were recruited using the Psychology Department SONA system at the University of Texas at El Paso and word of mouth.
 The majority of the participants were Mexican-American (95%) and ranged in age from 18 to 51 years old (M = 23.6).
 Participants received $20 for participating in an onboarding session prior to the beginning of the daily diary period.
 Then, participants received $40 for participating in the 2-week daily diary period.
 Participants received bonus compensation ($10) for completing at least 85% of the daily diary surveys, resulting in a maximum of $70 in compensation.
 Compensation was distributed via online Target gift cards following the daily diary period.
-Compliance was acceptable (M = 12.41, min = 05, max = 14).
+Compliance was acceptable (M = 88.6%, min = 35.7%, max = 100%).

 Procedure